How to trade EMA 12 / 50 crossovers?

 Below is a tutorial video on how to create this custom screen.

 The great part about this approach is that it gives clear trade entry and exit signals.
 Often, timing trade exit (at a loss or profit) is the toughest part.
-Here’s it’s clear: when EMA 12 crosses below EMA 50, or hits our Stop Loss level.
+Here it’s clear: when EMA 12 crosses below EMA 50, or price dips below EMA 50.

 Let’s look at some past examples: